sadhal/gradle-spingboot-seed/README.md

 # Log in as system:admin in CLI in order to edit user policies for jenkins:
 oc login -u system:admin
-oc adm policy add-role-to-user edit system:serviceaccount:jenkins:jenkins -n contacts-dev oc adm policy add-role-to-user edit system:serviceaccount:jenkins:jenkins -n contacts-test oc login -u developer -p developer
+oc adm policy add-role-to-user edit system:serviceaccount:jenkins:jenkins -n contacts-be-dev oc adm policy add-role-to-user edit system:serviceaccount:jenkins:jenkins -n contacts-be-test oc login -u developer -p developer

 # Let's create our demo app based on spring boot with builder-image.
 We will do it in both dev and test projects!
-oc project contacts-dev
+oc project contacts-be-dev
 oc new-app jorgemoralespou/s2i-java~https://github.com/sadhal/gradle-spingboot-seed#pipelines
-oc project contacts-test
+oc project contacts-be-test
 oc new-app jorgemoralespou/s2i-java~https://github.com/sadhal/gradle-spingboot-seed#pipelines

 # Now we will create two pipelines for building and deploying application in dev and test env.
 Pipeline will exist in our jenkins project.